nnanwang/103a-cpa02/README.md

 ## How to Submit your work
+Submit on mastery
+- a link to your app on heroku
-Submit a link to your app on the mastery.cs.brandeis.edu app and answer the following few reflection questions:
+- a link to your repository
+- answer the following few reflection questions:

      a. what did you learn while doing this assignment